 Conducting a sex crime investigation may be slow and frustrating, as getting the victim to discuss the crime or reveal details is often difficult.
 Always remain sensitive to the severity of the acts and the physical and emotional damage they may cause.
 A private investigator must demonstrate understanding and empathy to help break through the walls of protection put up by most victims.

 Questions and Comments

-If you have any questions about sex crime investigations, please leave a comment below.
+If you have any questions about sex crime investigations, please comment below.
 For more legal definitions, visit our Glossary of Legal and Investigation Terms.